OpenDSA/OpenDSA/RST/en/FormalLang/NFA.rst

 :term:`Non-deterministic` means that it allows choices.
 From a state on input :math:`b`, :math:`\delta` might include transitions to more than one state.

+| Other differences:
+|   We allow :math:`\lambda` transitions (a free
+    ride to another state).
+|   We allow transitions to a null subset of states.
+    Consider this as a failed path.

 **Example**: